Slinx05/gamelink/README.md

 GameLink allows you to play games with an LAN modus over a virtual private network.
 You will see hosted games and players in the game lobby, like you would see in the same local area network.

+## Project Status

+> [!WARNING]
+> This project is under development, interfaces and commands may change!

 ## Supported Platforms

 - Windows 11